Wolf admin. announces $2.1M for clean fuel projects - NewsBreak

 Wolf admin. announces $2.1M for clean fuel projects

 HARRISBURG, Pa.
-(WHTM) — The Department of Environmental Protection announced on Thursday that it will be giving $2.1 million in Alternative Fuels Incentive Grants (AFIG) to municipalities and businesses for 99 electric vehicles and more clean fuel transportation projects to improve air quality in their communities.
+(WHTM) — The Department of Environmental Protection announced on Thursday, April 14 that they will be giving $2.1 million in Alternative Fuels Incentive Grants (AFIG) to municipalities and businesses for 99 electric vehicles and more clean fuel transportation projects to improve air quality in their communities.

 “Through Alternative Fuels Incentive Grants, DEP assists businesses and organizations of all sizes in pursuing their clean fuel transportation goals.
 With this round of grants, we’re excited to support 99 electric vehicles, charger installations, and more transportation upgrades that will drive better air quality in Pennsylvania,” Ziadeh added.